 Here’s a way to make sure a bomb never goes off – just surround it with regular characters on your show.
 So when Michelle Dressler, who had been around for nearly two years, and Gael, a heroic triple-agent who had endured torture to protect Jack, swarmed into a hotel with a biological weapon, the audience figured there was no way it would go off.
 So Gael is tasked with disarming it… and it goes off.
 It’s a small squirt into the air, but it’s enough.
 It’s amazing how, despite the anticlimactic ‘explosion’, it’s still a shocking and powerful moment.

 #13: Day #7 – 2:00am : Tony is a Bad Guy

 This one gets bonus points for double-subverting audience expectations.
 At the start of the season, the audience was informed that Tony was now a terrorist.
 And alive.
 But also a terrorist.
 Of course, we loyal 24 fans knew that he could never be a bad guy, despite what we were told – just as Jack knew.
 And we were right.
 Tony was a deep cover mole, fighting to bring down the real bad guys from the inside.
 And he does.
 He gets to be all heroic and stop a chemical weapon from being used.
 And then – out of nowhere – he shoots and suffocates a leading character, Larry Moss, with his bare hands.
-It’s a chilling scene, especially juxtaposed with the scene where Tony can’t even bring himself to kill the man who killed his with two years earlier.
+It’s a chilling scene, especially juxtaposed with the scene where Tony can’t even bring himself to kill the man who killed his wife two years earlier.

 #12: Day #2 – 11:00am: Dead Man Walking